Attorney Definition: Charlotte Criminal Lawyer to Represent You

 That's why our telephone number is: (704)-342-HELP.

-That is why our law office offers a FREE initial lawyer consultation.
-We can also discuss attorney fees and payment plans.
+That is why our law office offers an initial FREE lawyer consultation.
+Our attorneys in Charlotte and Rock Hill can also discuss attorney fees and payment plans.
 If you have questions, we have answers for you at Powers Landreth PLLC.
 We’re here to help.
-Call our 24- HOUR NUMBER: 704-342-4357.
+Call our 24-HOUR NUMBER: 704-342-4357.